 Children with down syndrome can experience feeding, swallowing and speech difficulties.
 They also may experience oral motor problems which contribute to speech and feeding difficulties.

 SpeechAim acknowledges the potential that those with down syndrome have to be great communicators.
 We are here to offer the proper support and training to get them there.

 While there are no cures for down syndrome, there are a number of ways in which symptoms can be managed.
 At SpeechAim, we believe that down syndrome shouldn't hold your child back.
 We provide you with a range of therapy sessions, all tailored to your child's needs.

 Therapy sessions will begin very early to ensure they have the greatest effect.
 Our therapy sessions will consider your child's strengths and weaknesses, so that we can effectively use them to have the greatest impact on your child.

 We will make sure to monitor your child's growth as well as their development physically, emotionally and cognitively.
 Our therapy sessions will include:

-At Speechaim, all of our therapy sessions will be specifically tailored to help you and your child as much as possible.
+We are confident in our expertise of down syndrome speech difficulties.
+At SpeechAim, all of our therapy sessions will be specifically tailored to help you and your child as much as possible.
 Our sessions will be designed around them, managing and developing their cognitive and physical abilities.